"Now Listen to Me..."

 I also saw Blue Jasmine.

-I think anyone who did knew Cate Blanchett would win regardless of what the others accomplished.
+I think anyone who did see this film, knew Cate Blanchett would win regardless of what the others accomplished.
 It's the part.
-She's the whole motion picture and she's riveting, but I think the subject matter and other characters are made proportionately less significant.
+She's the whole motion picture and she's riveting but I think the subject matter and other characters are made proportionately less significant.
 Besides, this kind of story was better told by John Cassavetes in A Woman Under the Influence.
-Blue Jasmine, by comparison, contained too many sadly predictable outcomes and repetitive personality traits that instead of endearing us to, or providing an understanding of, their characters, just became progressively annoying.
+Blue Jasmine by comparison, contained too many sadly predictable outcomes and repetitive personality traits that instead of endearing us to, or providing an understanding of, their characters, just became progressively annoying.

 The other films nominated I haven't seen yet.